- Ticket information

 How do I become a member?

-Join us today and enjoy free and unlimited entry to the six Historic Royal Palaces.
+Join us today and enjoy free and unlimited entry to our six Historic Royal Palaces.
 It is quick and easy to become a member.
 You can join online and by phone.
 Becoming a member.

 What are the benefits of membership?

 As well as enjoying free and unlimited access to all six Historic Royal Palaces, your membership also includes great additional benefits, such as member events and opportunities to meet and greet curators.
 The benefits of membership.

 How do I renew my membership?